tobyzerner/json-api-server/README.md

 }
 ```

 `Tobyz\JsonApiServer\JsonApi` is a [PSR-15 Request Handler](https://www.php-fig.org/psr/psr-15/).
-Instantiate it with your API's base URL.
+Instantiate it with your API's base URL or path.
 Convert your framework's request object into a [PSR-7 Request](https://www.php-fig.org/psr/psr-7/#321-psrhttpmessageserverrequestinterface) implementation, then let the `JsonApi` handler take it from there.
 Catch any exceptions and give them back to `JsonApi` to generate a JSON:API error response.

 ### Defining Resources

-Define your API's resources using the `resource` method.
-The first argument is the [resource type](https://jsonapi.org/format/#document-resource-object-identification).
-The second is an instance of `Tobyz\JsonApiServer\Adapter\AdapterInterface` which will allow the handler to interact with your models.
-The third is a closure in which you'll build the schema for your resource.
+Define your API's resource types using the `resource` method.
+The first argument is the name of the [resource type](https://jsonapi.org/format/#document-resource-object-identification).
+The second is an instance of `Tobyz\JsonApiServer\Adapter\AdapterInterface` which will allow the handler to interact with your app's models.
+The third is a closure in which you'll build the schema for your resource type.

 ```php
 use Tobyz\JsonApiServer\Schema\Type;